Utah Admin. Code R315-261-4 - Exclusions

 sample may be necessary.

-(2) In order to qualify for the exemption in
+(2) To qualify for the exemption in

-to a laboratory and a laboratory returning samples to a sample collector shall:
+samples to a sample collector shall:

-shipping requirements; or
+requirements; or

-Comply with the following requirements if the sample collector determines that
+if the sample collector determines that DOT, USPS, or other shipping

-DOT, USPS, or other shipping requirements do not apply to the shipment of the
+requirements do not apply to the shipment of the sample:

-(A) Assure that the following
+(A) Assure that the information listed in

-information accompanies the sample:
+accompanies the sample:

-sample collector's name, mailing address, and telephone number;
+collector's name, mailing address, and telephone number;

-(II) The laboratory's name, mailing address,
+(II) the laboratory's name, mailing address,

 and telephone number;

-(III) The
+(III) the

 quantity of the sample;

-(IV) The
+(IV) the

 date of shipment; and

-(V) A
+(V) a

 description of the sample.